Tudor67/Neural-Networks-Assignments/assignment 1&2/README.md

 # Assignment 1&2
-The architecure of the FCNet is fc - tanh - fc - softmax.
+The architecure of the FCNet is fc300 - tanh - fc10 - softmax.

 ## Results
 | Dataset | Validation accuracy | Training accuracy | Update rule | Epochs |